Kahal Kadosh Beth Shalome

+History

 Jews in Virginia Colony

 Virginia Colony emerged from the ashes of the Roanoke Colony.
 Sir Walter Raleigh was the owner of the charter for the Roanoke/Virginia Colony.
 Roanoke Colony was financed by Sir Humphrey Gilbert, who drowned in 1583.
 Sir Humphrey Gilbert's half brother, Sir Walter Raleigh, attained his brother's charter to colonize North America from Queen Elizabeth I on March 25, 1584, and proceeded to fulfill the charter through Ralph Lane and Richard Grenville, Raleigh's distant cousin.

 On August 17, 1585, Ralph Lane, along with 107 men, built a fort on Roanoke Island as Grenville sailed back to England for supplies.
 By April 1586 conditions on Roanoke Island had decayed; the expedition had destroyed a nearby village occupied by indigenous people resulting in retribution against the fortifications on Roanoke Island.
 As luck would have it, Sir Francis Drake visited the Roanoke Colony on his way back to England in April 1586.
 Recognizing the dire conditions of the expedition he rescued the remaining members of the Roanoke Island expedition.
 One of the men in this expedition was named Joachim Gans, a Jew from Prague who was the best metallurgist in all of Europe at that time and the first Jew to set foot in the New World under the British Flag.